 The 2011 commercial harvest (including Alaska, Oregon and Washington) was worth $298.5 million.
 The Alaska commercial portion was worth more than $295 million.

 Salmon are a favorite catch of recreational fishermen.
 To ensure recreational fisheries are sustainable, West Coast anglers are only allowed to keep a certain amount of salmon per fishing trip.
 In Alaska, regulations vary by area and individual fisheries.
 Recreational fisheries in high-use areas (Cook Inlet, Southeast Alaska, Copper River) are regulated through management plans that allocate fish between competing commercial and recreational fishermen.

 Sockeye salmon have the reddest flesh of the wild salmon species.
 The raw meat has a bright-red or orange-red color.
 Cooked meat remains red.
 Sockeye salmon meat is firm and fatty, making it rich in omega-3 fatty acids.
 This also gives the meat a rich flavor, which is said to rival the flavor of chinook (king) salmon.
 Sockeye salmon is sold fresh, frozen, canned, and smoked.
 (Seafood Business, 2011)

-Fresh mainly in the summer and early fall, though the timing varies by area and fishery; frozen, canned, and smoked year-round.
+Fresh mainly in the summer and early fall, though the timing varies by area and fishery; frozen, canned, and smoked sockeye salmon is available year-round.